aziis98/go-authsession/README.md

 }
 ```

-We can now use directly `authsession.New(CredentialChecker, ...Option)` to create an instance of `*authsession.Base` that provides the following methods.
+We can now use directly `authsession.New(CredentialChecker, ...Option)` to create an instance of `*authsession.Base` that provides the following methods

 -   `(*Base).Login(userId string, password string) (string, error)`